 Step 4.
 Save USB Data to Computer

-The first tool you can use to repair a USB flash drive is the built-in disk repair tool in Windows and Mac computers.
+The first tool you can use to repair a corrupted USB flash drive is the built-in disk repair software in Windows.
+Follow these 5 steps to do the troubleshooting.

 Step 1.
 Plug the USB drive into your computer.